pyk/solidity-spec/README.md

 Solidity is an object-oriented, statically-typed, high-level language for implementing smart contracts.
 Smart contracts are programs that govern the behavior of accounts within the Ethereum state.

 This document was derived from the official [Solidity documentation](https://docs.soliditylang.org/).
-This document was inspired by the [Starlark specification](https://github.com/bazelbuild/starlark/blob/master/spec.md), and by extension, the Python and Go specifications.
+It is stylistically inspired by the [Starlark specification](https://github.com/bazelbuild/starlark/blob/master/spec.md), and by extension, the Python and Go specifications.

 ## Overview

 Solidity is a curly-braced language designed to target the Ethereum Virtual Machine (EVM).
 Its syntax is influenced by C++, while other features like multiple inheritance and member access are inspired by Python.

 Solidity is statically typed, supports inheritance, libraries, and complex user-defined types.
 Its programs are designed to run in an isolated, deterministic environment (the EVM), where they can manage state and value (Ether) according to a predefined set of rules.
 Unlike general-purpose languages, Solidity programs have direct access to blockchain-specific concepts like account addresses, transaction data, and block properties.
-Memory management is manual for complex types, with explicit data locations (`storage`, `memory`, `calldata`) that determine the lifecycle and gas cost of data.
+Memory management is primarily manual for complex types, with explicit data locations (`storage`, `memory`, `calldata`) that determine the lifecycle and gas cost of data.

 ## Contents